abdalkarimnael/Computer-Networks-Projects/README.md

 ---
 The project was supervised by Dr. Abdalkarim Awwad and Dr. Ibrahim Nimer.
 ---
-All project details are included in the repository and all people are free to explore.
+All projects details are included in the repository and all people are free to explore.
 ***